Learning Baybayin: A Writing System from the Philippines

 Lugi - ᜎᜓᜄᜒ

-Okay, so we have tackled words with consonants + vowels in them, but what about lone and/or repetitive consonants and vowels?
-As I've said before, you speak a Filipino word on how it is spelled, which means all letters should sound when you read it.
+We have tackled words with consonants + vowels in them, but what about lone and/or repetitive consonants and vowels?
+As I've said before, you speak a Filipino word on how it is spelled, which means all letters should sound as it is when you read it.

 Remember the English word long from above?
-This rule covers that.
+This rule covers that word.

 ᜋ - ma